 There are also emulsifiers that are basically salts that prevent and contain the build of tartar in your dog’s mouth and gums.
 Finally, you have sorbitol, which is a type of natural sweetener found in some fruits.
 We think the key here is to make sure there are no harmful ingredients such as fluoride or xylitol, because more likely than not, your dog will be swallowing the toothpaste.

 Remember, that you absolutely cannot use your toothpaste for your dog unless you want your dog to have an upset stomach.
 Your toothpaste has harmful chemicals that are not designed to be swallowed.
 In terms of cleaning power, most dog toothpastes do a similar job and it really depends on how well your brush your dog’s teeth.

-Taste: The taste and even the smell of the toothpaste is incredibly important for your dog.
+The taste and even the smell of the toothpaste are incredibly important for your dog.
 The first step to brushing your dog’s teeth is to make sure your dog accepts the toothpaste.
-If you dog is jerking around and rejects the toothpaste, it doesn’t matter how good the toothpaste cleans, you won’t be getting that stuff near your dog’s mouth anytime soon.
+If your dog is jerking around and rejects the toothpaste, it doesn’t matter how good the toothpaste cleans, you won’t be getting that stuff near your dog’s mouth anytime soon.

 Of course, the taste is always subjective to your dog’s preferences, but in general, we find that dogs like toothpaste that is sweet or meat flavored.
 Once you find a brand and a flavor that your dog likes, you should stick to that brand to make it easier for yourself and your dog.